testdruif/asset_details/README.md

 NXT/NRS Plugin: Asset details Plugin for the NXT NRS client that lists all your assets with a link to myNXT website so you can see more details about the asset

-Piechart made possible with the help of Chevdor

 ![Alt text](https://github.com/testdruif/asset_details/blob/master/asset_details.jpg?raw=true "Optional title")

 *****Install*****